brian-chilin/fetcherr/README.md

 Also fill in the IP with IP of the machine running fetcherr.
 This is often in a format like 192.168.1.X Also, fill in a port to listen on.
 I'll be using 9000 for this guide

 proj_cargo_toml should be the Cargo.toml file of your project.
+The only conventions I've tested are C:\\path\\to\\Cargo.toml on Windows10 and /path/to/Cargo.toml on Debian11 and they seem to work.
 ### Post Request Setup
 You will make GitHub make a POST request to http://ip:9000/SECRETS_URL with a JSON header "key: SECRETS_KEY"